In this Sales Leadership Quick Tip Video I explain how to approach poor performance in…

 Communicate your expectations

 Fulfillment of your expectations can go sideways if you use one-way or only one method of communication, such as verbal, text, email or a memo to deliver your expectations.
 Simply delivering your expectations does not ensure your team understands or agrees with your expectations.
 Go beyond delivery, and communicate your expectations through dialogue.
+Many owners fall into a trap believing their authority will be enough, but the truth is clarity trumps authority in most cases.

 Schedule a meeting and have a conversation to gain agreement on goals.
 Hand out your written expectations and ask for questions or concerns so you can gain agreement on the specifics of your expectations.
 Make any adjustments if needed.